Generic Name: topotecan (TOE poe TEE kan)

 What is Hycamtin (topotecan)?

-Topotecan is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Topotecan is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Topotecan is used to treat ovarian cancer, small cell lung cancer, and certain types of cervical cancer.